 Why not change the world today with education?
 It is what we make out of what we have, not what we are given, that separates one person from another”.

 Why not change the world we live in now?
-So, I got inspired to create a community where the revenue helps students and teachers in need.
+So, I got inspired to create a community where the revenue helps teachers in need.
 Having lived in remote Solomon Islands (SI) for 15 years, I founded I Love To Teach (ILTT) for teachers to help teachers in need.

 There are many primary schools but not enough for everyone and not many resources.
 I began one primary school in the Islands, taught a class and trained teachers, but one is not enough.
 Teachers earn peanuts or not at all but they love to teach and help kids learn.